 How to apply for high school scholarships

-Applying for a scholarship is very similar to the college admissions process.
-The application process may seem intimidating, but giving yourself the time to prepare and gather the application materials will make the process less stressful.
+Applying for a scholarship is sometimes very similar to the college admissions process.
+Giving yourself the time to prepare and gather the application materials will make the process less stressful.
 All the preparation and care given to your application will be worthwhile in the end, and you'll be able to enjoy the rest of your senior year.

 Compile a list of scholarship opportunities to apply to

-Once you have done a few searches and have found the high school scholarships you want to apply for, create a Google doc or sheet to keep track of deadlines and any links that will be helpful to remember.
+Once you have done a few searches and have found the high school scholarships you want to apply for, create a Google document or spreadsheet to keep track of deadlines and any links that will be helpful to remember.

 This step can be done on paper or electronically, but it is pertinent to stay organized so as not to get confused or stressed about which scholarships you've submitted and the ones you have left.

 Moreover, as you draft your list, be sure to read the eligibility requirements for your scholarships of choice.
 You don't want to make the mistake of applying to a graduate student scholarship when you are only a high school senior.
 Furthermore, applying to scholarships with narrow specific criteria that you do match can even increase your chances of winning, since there will be fewer applicants.
 For instance, a scholarship available only to minority high school seniors planning to study chemistry will have fewer applicants than one open to all college students.

 Your scholarship essay is an important component of your scholarship application.
 Oftentimes, high school students are asked to talk about a challenging moment in their life and how they overcame it, or how a personal experience sparked a period of personal growth for them.